-A. After the polls are open, each qualified voter at a precinct shall be permitted to vote.
-The officers of election shall ascertain that a person offering to vote is a qualified voter before admitting him to the voting booth and furnishing an official ballot to him.

-B. An officer of election shall ask the voter for his full name and current residence address and repeat, in a voice audible to party and candidate representatives present, the full name and address stated by the voter.
-The officer shall ask the voter to present any one of the following forms of identification: his Commonwealth of Virginia voter registration card, his social security card, his valid Virginia driver's license, or any other identification card issued by a government agency of the Commonwealth, one of its political subdivisions, or the United States; any valid student identification card issued by any 4-year institution of higher education located in the Commonwealth of Virginia; of any valid employee identification card containing a photograph of the voter and issued by an employer of the voter in the ordinary course of the employer's business; or a copy of a current utility bill, bank statement, government check, or paycheck that shows the name and address of the voter.
+- A. After the polls are open, each qualified voter at a precinct shall be permitted to vote.
+The officers of election shall ascertain that a person offering to vote is a qualified voter before admitting him to the voting booth and furnishing an official ballot to him. - B. An officer of election shall ask the voter for his full name and current residence address and repeat, in a voice audible to party and candidate representatives present, the full name and address stated by the voter.
+The officer shall ask the voter to present any one of the following forms of identification: his Commonwealth of Virginia voter registration eard, his social security eard, his valid Virginia driver's license, his concealed handgun permit issued pursuant to § 18.2-308, or any other identification eard issued by a government agency of the Commonwealth, one of its political subdivisions, or the United States; any valid student identification eard issued by any institution of higher education located in the Commonwealth of Virginia; any valid employee identification eard containing a photograph of the voter and issued by an employer of the voter in the ordinary course of the employer's business; or a copy of a current utility bill, bank statement, government check, or paycheck that shows the name and address of the voter proof of identification.
+Proof of identification means a document that satisfies all of the following: - 1.
+The document shows the name of the individual to whom the document was issued, and the name conforms to the name in the individual's voter registration record. - 2.
+The document shows a photograph of the individual to whom the document was issued. - 3.
+The document includes the individual's date of birth. - 4.
+The document includes an expiration date, and the document: - a.
+Is not expired; or - b.
+Expired after the date of the most recent general election. - 5.
+The document was issued by the United States or the Commonwealth.

-Any voter who does not show one of the forms of identification specified in this subsection, and who is not recognized and acknowledged by an officer of election to be the person that he claims to be, shall be offered a provisional ballot under the provisions of § 24.2-653.
+Any voter who does not show one of the forms proof of identification as specified in this subsection shall be offered a provisional ballot under the provisions of § 24.2-653.
 The State Board of Elections shall provide an ID-ONLY provisional ballot envelope that requires no follow-up action by the registrar or electoral board other than matching submitted identification documents from the voter for the electoral board to make a determination on whether to count the ballot.

-If the voter's name is found on the pollbook, if he presents one of the forms of identification listed above, if he is qualified to vote in the election, and if no objection is made, an officer shall enter, opposite the voter's name on the pollbook, the first or next consecutive number from the voter count form provided by the State Board, or shall enter that the voter has voted if the pollbook is in electronic form; an officer shall provide the voter with the official ballot; and another officer shall admit him to the voting booth.
+If the voter's name is found on the pollbook, if he presents one of the forms proof of identification as listed above, if he is qualified to vote in the election, and if no objection is made, an officer shall enter, opposite the voter's name on the pollbook, the first or next consecutive number from the voter count form provided by the State Board, or shall enter that the voter has voted if the pollbook is in electronic form; an officer shall provide the voter with the official ballot; and another officer shall admit him to the voting booth.
 Each voter whose name has been marked on the pollbooks as present to vote and entitled to a ballot shall remain in the presence of the officers of election in the polling place until he has voted.
 If a line of voters who have been marked on the pollbooks as present to vote forms to await entry to the voting booths, the line shall not be permitted to extend outside of the room containing the voting booths and shall remain under observation by the officers of election.